-The Evenflo Tribute LX head sensor recorded the lowest G forces during testing than the other options we tested.
-The Clek Foonf chest sensor recorded the lowest amount of G forces compared to the other products we looked at.
+The Britax Allegiance head sensor recorded the lowest G-forces during testing.
+The Clek Foonf chest sensor recorded the lowest amount of G-forces compared to the other products we tested.
 The Britax Advocate ClickTight ARB differs from the Boulevard ClickTight by having one of the lowest crash test scores in the review.
-This is the only metric where the two diverged in their test results, with the Advocate earning only 3 of 10.
+This metric is the only one where the two diverged in their test results, with the Advocate earning only 3 of 10.
 An impressive crash test option is the Graco Extend2Fit.

 Ease of Install - LATCH

-The handle for recline adjustment is located near the foot of the seat, as it is in the other Britax options we tested.
-The handle placement can make adjusting the angle difficult after the seat is installed in the rear-facing direction, so we recommend adjusting the recline before installation to avoid the hassle of loosening the straps to fit your hand in between the car seat and the vehicle seat.
+The handle for recline adjustment is located near the seat's foot, as it is in the other Britax options we tested.
+The handle placement can make adjusting the angle difficult after installing the seat in the rear-facing direction.
+We recommend changing the recline before installation to avoid the hassle of loosening the straps to fit your hand in between the car seat and the vehicle seat.

 Ease of Install - Belt

-Installation of the Boulevard using the vehicle belt is where it really shines in the competition earning the highest result possible.
+Installation of the Boulevard using the vehicle belt is where this seat shines in the competition earning the highest result possible.